ConsoleMage/inventory-management-system/README.md

 This is the first peer-graded assignment: Project Submission, Course 1 of 12 in the Microsoft Full-Stack Developer Professional Certificate.

+A project for creating a command-line application that can run on .NET on Windows, Linux and macOS.

 ### 1. Introduction

 **Inventory Management System**